Skip to main content

 3.2.
 Display

-Under the display tab, there are multiple features to change to the user’s preference:
+In the display settings, there are multiple features to change to the user’s preference:

-• Invert colours: Invert the colours on the display.
+• Invert colours: Invert the colours on the display, and select between smart and classic inversion modes.

 • Increase contrast: Increase the contrast of items on screen without changing the contrast of the screen.
 This improves readability on-screen.